-Understanding the Risks of Pulmonary Arterial Hypertension
+Understanding Pulmonary Arterial Hypertension

-A Potentially Life-threatening Condition
+A Serious Condition

-was the leading cause of death, ahead of:
+PAH was the leading cause of death, ahead of:

 Cancer